seanwash/dnccast-show-notes/006-programming-street-smarts.md

 Special thanks to [Hired](http://hired.com) for sponsoring this week's episode!
 If you are a developer looking for a job, Hired is a fantastic place to start looking.
 If you accept a job through Hired they will give you a $2,000 signing bonus.
 Even better yet, if you use our link at https://hired.com/doesnotcompute they'll double that to $4,000!
 What are you waiting for?

-If you've enjoyed the show so far, reach out to us on twitter at @seanwashington and @paulstraw, or join us in the Spec.fm slack community at http://spec.fm/slack!
+If you've enjoyed the show so far, reach out to us on twitter at @seanwashbot and @paulstraw, or join us in the Spec.fm slack community at http://spec.fm/slack!
 Also, if you haven't rated or reviewed the show yet and you'd like to do us a huge favor, you can do so here: https://itunes.apple.com/us/podcast/does-not-compute/id1048731980?mt=2

 ## Things Mentioned